-One found dead, another hospitalized after rescue response at Fivemile Lake
+One found dead, another hospitalized after rescue call at Fivemile Lake

 Around 5 p.m., a 911 caller reported two people had fallen out of a watercraft, Sheriff’s Office spokesperson Sgt.
 Corbett Ford said.

-It is unclear how they fell in the water or what the watercraft was, Ford said.
+It is unclear how they fell in the water or what kind of boat they were in, Ford said.
 One man was resuscitated by firefighters and paramedics and airlifted to Harborview Medical Center in Seattle.

-The second person was found deceased after two hours of searching.
+The second person was found dead after authorities searched for two hours with divers and a drone, Ford said.

-Rescuers conducted dive operations and used a drone to find the other person, Ford said.